MiR-Community/CSS-TidyTuesday/README.md

 * The MiR Community accessibility committee (Dorris Scott, Danielle Smalls-Perkins, and Liz Hare) had already begun working on accessibility guidelines for the R community in other contexts

 ## Outline
-* The MiR Community will host one TidyTuesday week in 2022 with a specific accessibility focus
+* The MiR Community will host one TidyTuesday week in 2023 with a specific accessibility focus
 * The goal will be to teach participants how to implement a few accessibility practices (to be determined) in their data viz that week
-* One practice we'd like to prioritize is including alternative (alt) text with shared images because TidyTuesday is mostly inaccessible to the blind community
 * Participants will be encouraged to tweet out which practice(s) they implemented along with their data viz and hopefully cause a little ripple effect of accessibility education.
 MiR project organizers could potentially help by retweeting some examples
 * MiR will provide educational materials which could include a short video made available on YouTube as well as a blog post.
 Everything formatted to be accessible, of course.
 * This project will continue to be carried out by MiR with ongoing and evolving education and conversations about accessibility in the R community.
 The idea is to keep the conversation going beyond TidyTuesday and beyond data viz.